-Before you start your run, just plug in your headphones and listen for the audio prompts from your digital coach.
-Also, pump yourself up with protein powder or pre-workout supplement to get the best results.
+Before you start your run, just plug in your headphones and listen to the audio workouts from your digital coach.
+To achieve optimal results, enhance with protein powder for runners or a pre-workout running performance supplement.

 3 - Yoga

-What the Daily Burn Yoga app claims to do is give you a digital personal trainer to gradually introduce you to a yoga routine.
+The Daily Burn Yoga app gives you a digital personal trainer to gradually introduce yoga workouts.

 4 - HIIT

-It might be a better idea to pick one of the entry-level programs first.
+If you are a beginner, it would be better to pick one of the entry-level fitness programs first.

 “An entire HIIT workout may be as short as 15–20 minutes, but it provides a wide range of benefits.
-Its short duration can make it a very practical and effective choice for people who find it difficult to commit to longer sessions.”
+Its short duration can make it a convenient and effective choice for people who find it difficult to commit to longer sessions.”

-We then compared our findings with the official website reviews and Daily Burn review comments we read in Facebook groups.
+We then compared our findings with the official Daily Burn website reviews and user comments we read in Facebook groups.

-The recommended suggestions also seemed to be a decent match for folks.
+- The recommended suggestions were a good match for many people

-- Easy to use streaming exercise program with access 24 hours a day
+- Easy to use streaming workout program with access 24 hours a day

-- Installs on smartphones, tablets, TVs, and laptops
+- Available for download on smartphones, tablets, TVs, and laptops

-- Contains a large fitness program library for better variety
+- Contains an extensive workout program library for a better variety

 - Limited integration with wearable fitness trackers